 Use rubbing alcohol.
 As directed by the manufacturer, dilute the rubbing alcohol and store in a spray bottle.
 Hold the spray about 6 inches from the inner surface of your brace and spray evenly.
 Use a dry cloth to wipe off the excess liquid.
 Using alcohol means your brace will be ready to wear instantly.

 A mild soap can be used to remove stains but do not soak your brace, and allow time for it to dry before wearing it again.

-A too loose or too tight brace can cause skin irritation and sores, so it's important to check your skin!
-If reddening does not subside or there is any bruising or broken skin, return to your orthotist quickly so adjustments can be made.
-Some discomfort is normal, but pain is a warning that something is not right and should be addressed immediately.
+Check your skin for reddened areas.
+If reddening does not subside or there is any bruising or broken skin return to your orthotist quickly so adjustments can be made.

 Use anti-perspirant but avoid the use of creams, lotions or alcohol on your skin unless advised by a healthcare professional.

 Wear underpants over the brace to reduce the risk of the bands rubbing your skin.

 Ensure your orthosis is a snug fit as too loose or too tight can cause skin irritation and sores.

 Do not wear your brace and seek help if your skin is broken or has sores.